awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 `deleteLogFileAfterCloudUpload`  <a name="log-manager-component-configuration-delete-log-file-after-cloud-upload"></a>
 \(Optional\) You can delete a log file after the log manager component uploads the logs to CloudWatch Logs\.
 Default: `false`
   `componentLogsConfiguration`
 \(Optional\) A list of log configurations for components on the core device\.
 Each configuration in this list defines the log configuration for a component or application\.
 The log manager component uploads these component logs to CloudWatch Logs
 Each object contains the following information:
 `componentName`  <a name="log-manager-component-configuration-component-component-name"></a>
 The name of the component for this logs configuration\.
 You can specify the name of a Greengrass component or another value to identify this log group\.
 `minimumLogLevel`  <a name="log-manager-component-configuration-component-minimum-log-level"></a>
+\(Optional\) The minimum level of log messages to upload\.
+This minimum level applies only if this component's logs use a specific JSON format, which you can find in the [AWS IoT Greengrass logging module](https://github.com/aws-greengrass/aws-greengrass-logging-java) repository on GitHub\.
-\(Optional\) The minimum level of information to upload\.
-Choose from the following log levels, listed here in level order:
+Choose from the following log levels, listed here in level order:  <a name="nucleus-log-levels"></a>
 + `DEBUG`
 + `INFO`
 + `WARN`